 Over the coming months, working with partners from a broad spectrum of backgrounds and fields of expertise, PACTS will:

-- gather data of casualties involving e-scooters (riders and other road users) collected from the media, academics and police forces as well as from at least one major trauma centre, and publicly share it on this site;
+- gather data of casualties involving e-scooters (riders and other road users) collected from the media, police forces and at least one major trauma centre, and publicly share it on this site;

 - publish a report summarising our findings and recommendations for regulation of private e-scooters – construction and use; and,

 - host a webinar to disseminate the findings.